 c) Taking kids to national parks or sanctuaries

 d) Taking kids to amusement parks

-Explanation: The best way to educate school kids about environment is by taking kids to national parks or sanctuaries.
-Kids get to know more about environment when they directly spend some time in natural habitat and thus they come to know the importance of environment.
+Explanation: The best way to educate school kids about the environment is by taking kids to national parks or sanctuaries.
+Kids get to know more about the environment when they directly spend some time in natural habitat and thus they come to know the importance of the environment.